zorazrw/zorazrw.github.io/_pages/about.md

 I Love My Name
 ------
 My name in Chinese is 王芷若, which reads as Zhiruo Wang in [Hanyu Pinyin](https://en.wikipedia.org/wiki/Pinyin).
 It is usually hard for non-native speakers to pronounce, so you can also call me Zora (as ZR is similar to Zhi Ruo).
 I love my name, especially in Chinese characters, since it has a more beautiful meaning than in English alphabets. 芷 stands for 白芷 (Angelica dahurica) and 若 stands for 杜若 (Pollia japonica), which are two kinds of Chinese herbal medicine.
-Also, [芷若](https://baike.baidu.hk/item/%E8%8A%B7%E8%8B%A5/6244995) is a beautiful vanilla :herb:
+Also, [芷若](https://baike.baidu.hk/item/%E8%8A%B7%E8%8B%A5/6244995) is a beautiful vanilla.

 p.s.